 - $199 per month membership cost

-GGR founder Cooper Mitchell and GGR head of content Kate Meier have been using Future for nearly two years and don’t anticipate stopping any time soon.
+GGR founder Cooper Mitchell and GGR head of content Kate Meier have been using Future for nearly three years and don’t anticipate stopping any time soon.
 This revolutionary personal training app allows you to pick your own real coach, and work on the fitness goals that matter to you.

 One of the best parts about Future?
 You can take it anywhere!
 If you’re someone who travels frequently and doesn’t feel like you have a stable workout routine, this app could help you feel a sense of normalcy and continuity.

 “The app also works on an Apple watch, allowing you to move through the workout by tapping a button on your watch instead of having to get on your phone,” Kate, who is a certified personal trainer herself, says.
-“This was SUPER convenient.”
+“This was super convenient.”

 After informing a trainer what your goals are (could be weight loss, cardio, or strength-based), they’ll use the equipment you tell them you have access to in order to create workouts.
 You can get a workout every day if you want, or ask your coach to program certain days to be lighter days and certain days to be rest days.